steventhorne/legendhub/README.md

 - [Download and install the latest version of Python 3](https://www.python.org/downloads/) - Used for the notification process.
 - Clone this repo to your local machine using `git clone https://github.com/SvarturH/legendhub.git`
 - Navigate to the root directory of the cloned repo and run `npm install` to install the necessary dependencies.
-- This will create two files:
+- This will create the following file:
-    - www/php/common/config.php
+    - .env
     - python/sql/sql_engine_config.py
 - Replace the default values in the config files with your sql database information.
-- Open the package.json file and replace the `webdevdir` and `webproddir` config values with the absolute or relative paths of your deployment directories.
-(Where your HTTP server expects your web files to be placed)

 ## Building and Deploying
 - Run `npm run build` to build all of the projects.
-- This will deploy the web project to the `webdevdir` directory, as well.
-- If you want to deploy to the `webproddir` directory, you must run `npm run build:web:deploy-prod` after building.
 - To build each project individually run the following commands:
-    - `npm run build:web`
     - `npm run build:python`
     - `npm run build:css`
 - Building the css project will copy the new css files to the www directory.
-You must run `npm run build:web` **afterwards** in order for your new css files to be included in the web build. `npm run build` will automatically build the projects in the correct order.
+This is only necessary if you make changes to the CSS project, as the web project already has the latest CSS.
+- Once everything is built, simply run `npm start` or `npm start-dev` to run the project in production or development mode.
+- The project will now be listening on the port provided in the .env file.

 ## Sql Database Backup
 - The latest backup file can be downloaded from [here](https://drive.google.com/open?id=17RJ2vnmmH4G4-DWjlvEBYX-UI8I5RgC5).